Clubs

 This club is open to ALL STUDENTS.
 Students will have the opportunity to help prepare and participate in various community service activities.
 Students will also be preparing for upcoming SkillsUSA trade related and leadership competitions that are held each year in early spring.
 Advisors will assist and guide students as they prepare for their competitions.

-SkillsUSA Club Meeting Schedule SY2024-2025
+SkillsUSA Club Meeting Schedule SY2024-2025:

 All Meetings will be held in the Theater except for September 20th